Banking & Finance

 Both appellants, Sudhir Kumar Kad and Dinesh Kumar, were ordered to be released on bail in connection with Crime No. RC0082018A0019/2018 registered by the CBI, Bhopal

-- Two sureties of equal amount were required, one of whom must be a resident of Ujjain.
+• Two sureties of an equal amount were required, one of whom must be a resident of Ujjain.

-- The appellants were barred from entering Ujjain District, except for attending court hearings.
+• The petitioners were barred from entering Ujjain District, except for attending court hearings.

-- They were strictly prohibited from contacting or influencing witnesses.
+• They were prohibited from contacting or influencing witnesses.

 While granting bail, the Court highlighted the need for timely justice and implicitly reminded the prosecution to avoid further delay in the trial.